GerardoHqz/GerardoHqz/README.md

 <br />

 <!--Start Intro-->
-<p align="left" style="font-size: 200%;">Hello!✨ I'm a young developer eager to learn and enhance my skills.
+<p align="left" >Hello!✨ I'm a young developer eager to learn and enhance my skills.
 I specialize in backend development, with Java as my primary language, complemented by knowledge of Node.js and .NET.
 I enjoy teamwork and collaborating on exciting projects.
 Let's code 💻🚀 </p>

 <!--End Intro-->